Today, I would like to tell you about the most effective way to treat the most common heart ailment, atrial fibrillation (AF).

 AF is nuts.
 It can cause heart failure and stroke, or it can cause nothing.
 It can disable some, and others don’t know they have it.
 Its incidence increases with age, degree of inflammation and general wear-and-tear, but it can also afflict the athletic and nimble.
 (Though there is little doubt that doctors, lawyers and engineers have more AF than yoga instructors.)

-Here’s a sampling of twelve things that I often tell AF patients.
+Here are 13 things I tell AF patients.

 - I know how it feels.